Ansar Ghazwat-ul-Hind: Operations against Ansar Ghazwat-ul-Hind

 On 11 July 2021, Prashant Kumar of ADG Law and Order, UP, stated, “ATS UP has uncovered a big militant module.
-The team has arrested two militant linked with al-Qaeda's Ansar Ghazwat-ul-Hind.”
+The team has arrested two militant linked with Al-Qaeda's Ansar Ghazwat-ul-Hind.”

-On 14 June 2022, Jammu and Kashmir Police announced the killing of Kashmiri militant Abdullah Abbas Ghazi Bhat, also known as Abdullah Ghazi in an encounter, he was a senior member of Ansar Ghazwat-ul-Hind, an al-Qaeda linked group.
+On 14 June 2022, Jammu and Kashmir Police announced the killing of Kashmiri militant Abdullah Abbas Ghazi Bhat, also known as Abdullah Ghazi in an encounter, he was a senior member of Ansar Ghazwat-ul-Hind, an Al-Qaeda linked group.
 Police claimed he was reportedly killed with two Hizbul Mujahideen militants by Indian security forces during a secret counter-terrorism search operation on the behalf of Indian intelligence report on 11 June.
-He had been fighting alongside Hizbul Mujahideen militants in Kulgam and was killed in a gunfight in the town of Kulgam.
+He had been fighting alongside Hizbul Mujahideen militants in Kulgam and was killed in a exchange of fire in the town of Kulgam.
 The two Indian security forces were killed, while five were injured during the clash the security forces destroyed his home and hideout.
 On 14 June, a few days after his death, four Indian army soldiers were killed in lone wolf attacks at various locations and the main leading member of search operation a Jammu and Kashmir Police senior officer, was also murdered outside of his house on same day and police claimed that the officer was stabbed multiple times by a sharp lethal weapon in what is believed to have been a reprisal for Ghazi's death, however no group claim the responsibility and authorities suspected the over-ground worker loyalists of Al-Qaeda, Lashkar-e-Taiba and Jaish-e-Mohammed behind it.